Vyral/base-template/_posts/2020-04-23-food-for-baptist-east-employees-on-the-front-line.md

 {% include youtube.html %}

 Every day we hear about healthcare workers on the front lines risking their lives to help patients with COVID 19.
 Today two local Louisville businesses worked together to make this a special day for 1,300 healthcare workers at Baptist Hospital East\!
-The donation for today’s food came from Baptist hospital easts auxiliary and volunteers.
-The money raised along with a significant drop in price from Jason’s delicatessen and the Sokoler team moving truck made this possible.
+The donation for today’s food came from Baptist Hospital East's auxiliary and volunteers.
+The money raised along with a significant drop in price from Jason’s Delicatessen and the Sokoler team moving truck made this possible.